 The NPS scheme runs till you reach 60 years of age.
 The investment period can also be extended to 70 years of age.
 Partial withdrawals are allowed for meeting specific financial needs like marriage, medical emergency, education, etc. On maturity, up to 60% of the accumulated corpus can be withdrawn in cash while the remaining 40% is used to pay lifelong annuities.

 The investments that you made into the ICICI NPS Account qualify for deduction under Section 80CCD (1) up to Rs.1.5 lakhs.
 Moreover, you can claim an additional deduction of up to Rs.50, 000 under Section 80 CCD (1B).
 These deductions are available for Tier I investments.
 Investments into Tier II Account, however, do not give any tax benefits.
 However, Central Government employees can claim a tax benefit on investing in Tier II Account with a 3-year lock-in period.
 Their contribution would be allowed as a deduction under Section 80C up to Rs.1.5 lakhs.

 Open an ICICI NPS Account and start investing towards a retirement corpus.
 Get tax benefits on your investments and also when you withdraw a part of the corpus on maturity.
-ICICI NPS account would help you earn good returns on investments and also promise lifelong annuities for a regular source of income post-retirement.
+This scheme would help you earn good returns on investments and also promise lifelong annuities for a regular source of income post-retirement.

 ICICI Bank NPS – FAQs